CosmoCortney/NeuralNetwork-in-CPP/README.md

 # NeuralNetwork-in-CPP
-WORK IN PROGRESS

 This neural network design is written in C++.
-I've created this by following a book called "Make Your Own Neural Network" by Tariq Rashid (ISBN: 9781530826605).
-Later on is given an example in Python.
-I tried to implement the whole logic in C++ which works fine at some point.
-Feeding forward with the same example values resulted in the same results as given in the book.
-However, there seems to be something wrong with the implementation of the back-propagation method or any function this method calls.
+I've created this by following a book called "Make Your Own Neural Network" by Tariq Rashid (ISBN: 9781530826605) and this article https://towardsdatascience.com/implementing-the-xor-gate-using-backpropagation-in-neural-networks-c1f255b4f20d

-I trained it with the XOR problem which leads to strange results:
-Utilizing [0, 1], [1, 0] or [1, 1] as input values results in very similar, very small values.
-Using [0, 0] results in a value much bigger (still smaller than 1.0).

-The source code is split into 3 parts:
-The AnnMaths namespace featuring useful functions,
-The NeuralNetwork class for creating instances of the NeuralNetwork and the main.cpp which contains a training example.
+The XOR problem can be solved with a 2x2x1 network running 10'000 iteration in about 100ms (LR = 0.3).

+## Usage
+The network is initialized by the following:
+The given topology as an std::vector<int>
+Input data via std::vector<Matrix>
+Target data via std::vector<Matrix>
+Learning rate (float)

+  NeuralNetwork nn(topology, LR, xorInputs, xorTargets);

+The Network uses the standard Sigmoid activation function.
+You can select different activation functions.
+Create an std::vector<int> and push back the activation function aliases.

+std::vector<int> aTypes;
+aTypes.push_back(SIGMOID); //use Sigmoid function for layer 1 aTypes.push_back(TANH);    //use TanH function for layer 2 nn.setActivationTypes(aTypes);